ZAR

 Wildebeest

-The wildebeest migrate in huge numbers across Kenya and Tanzania, as part of the natural display known as the great animal migration.
-Wildebeest and Zebra coexist, and both are on lions’ and other predators’ menus, making the migration the ideal site to see nature in its purest and most ‘cruel’ form.
+The wildebeest migrate in huge numbers across Kenya and Tanzania, as part of the natural display known as the Great Migration.
+Wildebeest and zebra coexist, and both are on lions’ and other predators’ menus, making a migration safari the ideal way to see nature in its purest and most ‘cruel’ form.

-Masai Mara National Reserve and Amboseli National Park are where you’ll locate them.
+Masai Mara and Amboseli National Park are where you’ll locate them.

 African Buffalo

-African Buffaloes dwell in large herds, sometimes numbering in the thousands.
-Seeing them run through Africa’s sandy plains is a sight to behold, and it can quickly turn frightening, but oh my, will that make for a great photo!
+African buffalo dwell in large herds, sometimes numbering in the thousands.
+Seeing them run through Africa’s sandy plains is a sight to behold and it will that make for a great photo!

 Amboseli National Park is where you’ll locate them.